ROMEO: Exploring Juliet through the Lens of Assembly Language: Extracting an Assembly Language Dataset from the Juliet Test Suite

 Every function in the \texttt{.text} section of an object file is a potential example for ROMEO, or part of the context of one (see \cref{sec:includingcontext}).
 Hence, we extract a text representation of each function, consisting of a header line with the function's (scrambled) name, followed by the disassembly modified in the aforementioned manner.
 The function name is prefixed with an exclamation mark, such that there is a unique token to mark the beginning of a function. \Cref{lst:cwe191} shows an example of this representation.

 However, not all functions are either positive or negative examples of a vulnerability.
-There are also supporting or completely unrelated functions.
+There are also supporting or completely unrelated functions in the object files.
 We only admit examples into the dataset that are primary or secondary good functions, or primary bad functions according to the regular expressions in \cite{JulietUserGuide}.
-We further remove the primary good function to avoid label leakage (see the introduction to \cref{sec:extractingassembly}).
+The remained is ignored.
+We remove the primary good function to avoid label leakage (see the introduction to \cref{sec:extractingassembly}).
+A large fraction, but not all, would be removed later in the process when duplicates are eliminated.

-\subsubsection{Including context}
+\subsubsection{Including Context}

 The Juliet test suite lends itself to vulnerability classification on a function level, which we adapt for ROMEO.
 However, individual functions cannot always be classified based on their body alone.
 In terms of the source and sink model, a function containing a bad source might call another function containing the corresponding bad sink.
 Its vulnerability status can then only be determined by analyzing the called function as well.